Hoffee-Toffee/Troll-Toll-Calculator/README.md

 - that Types are used where applicable, and any Type issues should be resolved
 - user-facing updates (front end/ css crew) should be checked for accessibility concerns (using the WAVE tool)

-## Function naming convention
+## Naming conventions

-Be descriptive in each function name, reference the particular layer of the stack.
+Be descriptive in each function/component name, reference the particular layer of the stack.

 e.g.
-getAllBridgesDB()
+- getAllBridgesDB()
-getAllBridgesApi()
+- getAllBridgesApi()
-updateBridgeMutation()
+- updateBridgeMutation()
+- BridgesList.tsx
+- FavouriteBridges.tsx

 ### Views (Client Side)